ManticoreGamesInc/platform-documentation/src/tutorials/merged_models.md

 The perfect size for a merged model would be the size of what fits on the player's screen.
 Depending on the world and scale, this is most likely about **the size of a single large building**.

-In general, you can determine the size of your screen-sized chunk, and then develop a grid of about that scale to group ogjects into Merge Models. **Even if chunks are larger or smaller than what someone can see at a time, using Merged Models will still imrpove performance.**
+In general, you can determine the size of your screen-sized chunk, and then develop a grid of about that scale to group ogjects into Merge Models. **Even if chunks are larger or smaller than what someone can see at a time, using Merged Models will still improve performance.**

 ### Only Default Context